Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Implement of MMPDE-Net

 \subsection{MMPDE-Net}

-In this section, our goal is to construct a neural network that is independent of the solved equations and used only for adaptive sampling.
-According to the account in Section \ref{sec:An interesting phenomenon}, in order to increase the efficiency of a single sampling point, we would like to concentrate the sampling points as much as possible on the most complex parts of the solution.
+In this section, our goal is to develop the neural networks that are independent of the problem and used only for adaptive sampling.
+We would like to concentrate the sampling points as much as possible on the regions where the behaviors of the solution are intricate.
 This is similar to the idea of the moving mesh PDE (MMPDE) in the traditional numerical methods.
-Firstly, we briefly describe the MMPDE derivation process for the two-dimensional case.
-Let's start by defining a one-to-one coordinate transformation on $\Omega \subset \mathbb{R}^2$.
+Firstly, we briefly introduce the MMPDE derivation in two-dimensional case.
+Let's define a one-to-one coordinate transformation on $\Omega \subset \mathbb{R}^2$

 where $\boldsymbol{\xi} = (\xi,\eta)$ represents the coordinates before transformation and $\bx = (x,y)$ represents the coordinates after transformation.